droonga/droonga.org/reference/catalog/version2/index.md

 : Specifies the concrete value that slicer may return.
 Only available when the slicer is nominal-scaled.

 Value
 : A value of the dimension column data type.
-When the value is not provided, this slice is regarded as `else`.
+When the value is not provided, this slice is regarded as *else*; matched only if all other labels are not matched.
 Therefore, only one slice without `label` is allowed in slices.

 Default value
 : None.